rhysdiab/nrl-team-selection-app/README.md

 This is a little team selection app I built to play around with react and redux.
+It's not production ready code, just a little experimentation.

 To access, go to https://nrl-team-selection-app.firebaseapp.com